About our staff

 Affiliated research centres

 I am a graduate of the University of Edinburgh and remained there for doctoral studies, which concerned the impact of the Norman Conquest on Durham in the North-East of England and Southern Scotland.
-Before returning to Edinburgh in 2011, I held a number of lectureships around the United Kingdom, including posts at UEA, Manchester University, and Sheffield.
-My last post was a Senior Lectureship at Cardiff University, where I was based from 1995 to 2011.
-My interests in Medieval European History and the Norman diaspora have involved a gradual shift south from Southern Scotland/Northern England to Normandy and, most recently, to Puglia in Southern Italy.
-I have been fortunate enough to have been asked to deliver research papers throughout the EU, the USA, Japan and most recently, Beijing in China.
+Before returning to Edinburgh in 2011, I held a number of lectureships at UEA, Manchester University, and Sheffield University, and a Senior Lectureship at Cardiff University, (1995 to 2011).
+My research interests in Medieval European History and the Norman diaspora have involved a gradual shift south towards warmer climes from Southern Scotland/Northern England to Normandy and, most recently, to Puglia in Southern Italy.
+I have deliverd research papers in the EU, the USA, Japan and most recently, Beijing, and Nanjing in China.